Fred Lawrence Whipple Observatory

 Research activities include imaging and spectroscopy of extragalactic, stellar, solar system and extra-solar bodies, as well as gamma-ray and cosmic-ray astronomy.

 History

-In 1966, roadwork began on the current site with funding granted for the Smithsonian Mt.
+In 1966, roadwork began at the site with funding granted for the Smithsonian Mt.
 Hopkins Observatory.
 The Whipple 10-meter gamma-ray telescope was constructed in 1968.

-Formerly known as The Mount Hopkins Observatory, the observatory was renamed in late 1981 in honor of Fred Lawrence Whipple, noted planetary expert, space science pioneer, and director emeritus of SAO, under whose leadership the Arizona facility was established.
+Formerly known as the Mount Hopkins Observatory, the observatory was renamed in late 1981 in honor of Fred Lawrence Whipple, a planetary expert, space science pioneer, and director emeritus of SAO, under whose leadership the Arizona facility was established.